nerdpapi/entertainment-app/README.md

 # 🎬 Entertainment App
+> <span style="color:red"><strong>Note:</strong> Due to regional network restrictions, access to the TMDB API may be limited in certain locations.
+In such cases, using a VPN or an alternate network may be required to successfully fetch movie and TV series data during application usage.</span>
 A full-stack **Entertainment Application** that allows users to explore trending **Movies & TV Series**, search content in real time, and bookmark their favorite titles.
 The app provides a secure authentication system and a personalized bookmarking experience.

 🔗 **Live Demo:**